andycroll/andycroll.com/_posts/2019/2019-07-28-consider-value-objects.md

 ---

-Often we use simple concepts in our app, that don't start out as objects.
+You’ll often find yourself doing creating multiple view helpers around the same concept, creating complex calculation methods, or passing a value (or several) around multiple methods.

-You'll often find yourself creating multiple view helpers or passing a value (or several) around several methods, or within a model.
+When this happens it is possible a simple object, smaller than an Active Record model, is trying to reveal itself.

-This loose concept can be refactored into a “Value Object”.
+In these cases, consider refactoring the functionality into a “Value Object”.

 ## Instead of...

-...just using a helper.
+...just using a helper:

 ```ruby
 def css_color(r, g, b)